-- (1) Turquoise Level Counties seeking to operate at this level must have satisfied the metrics required to operate at Green Level for the two most recent 14-day reporting periods. - (2) Green Level -Counties seeking to operate at this level must satisfy both of the following metrics: - (a) A new COVID-19 case incidence rate of no greater than 8 cases per 100,000 inhabitants during the most recent 14-day period; AND - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 5%. - (3) Yellow Level Counties seeking to operate at this level must meet either of the following metrics: - (a) A new COVID-19 case incidence rate of no greater than 8 cases per 100,000 inhabitants during the most recent 14-day period; OR - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 5%. - (4) Red Level -All other counties shall operate at the Red Level.
+- (1) Turquoise Level Counties seeking to operate at this level must satisfy ALL of the following metrics for the most recent 14-day reporting period or TWO of the metrics for the TWO previous 14-day reporting periods: - (a) A new COVID-19 case incidence rate of no greater than 10 cases per 100,000 inhabitants during the most recent 14-day period; - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 7.5%; and - (c) A percentage of total vaccine-eligible residents fully vaccinated greater than or equal to 35% beginning on the date of this Order, 40% beginning the week of May 3, 2021, and increased by 5% every other week thereafter. - (2) Green Level -Counties seeking to operate at this level must satisfy TWO of the following metrics for the most recent 14-day reporting period: - (a) A new COVID-19 case incidence rate of no greater than 10 cases per 100,000 inhabitants during the most recent 14-day period; - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 7.5%; and - (c) A percentage of total vaccine-eligible residents fully vaccinated greater than or equal to 35% beginning on the date of this Order, 40% beginning the week of May 3, 2021, and increased by 5% every other week thereafter. - (3) Yellow Level Counties seeking to operate at this level must meet ONE of the following metrics for the most recent 14-day reporting period: - (a) A new COVID-19 case incidence rate of no greater than 10 cases per 100,000 inhabitants during the most recent 14-day period; - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 7.5%; and